apolenkov/memocards/CONTRIBUTING.md

 - [ ] Javadoc updated for public APIs
 - [ ] i18n messages added for UI strings
 - [ ] README updated if needed
-- [ ] No merge conflicts with main branch
+- [ ] No merge conflicts with master branch

 ## Testing Guidelines